LLNL/lbann/docs/building_lbann.rst

 CMake infrastructure to build LBANN from the local source.
 The provided script will build with a standard compiler for a given platform and the nominal options in the CMake build environment.
-Expert developers should refer to :ref:`the "Superbuild" documentation
-<building-with-the-superbuild>` for a list and descriptions of all
-CMake flags known to LBANN's "Superbuild" build system.

 1. Install all of the external packages via Spack (Aluminum, Hydrogen, etc).